 You can ask directly if a candidate had any eviction history.
 No one is perfect, so a good person will definitely tell you the truth and explain why he/she had to deal with the hardships.
 In any case, your applicants should always provide you with credit reports and background checks.
 If people have nothing to hide, they are likely to prove there is no criminal record or a huge debt to pay.

 When your prospects apply via Rentberry, you can easily access their credit and background checks.
 You will receive their applications with the comprehensive and easy-to-read reports attached.
 Make sure your prospects are reliable tenants who always pay rent on time.

 Do You Have a Renters Insurance?

 Don’t forget to ask your tenants insurance questions.
 Not all applicants are aware that they will be responsible for the losses if they harm the rental property, its visitors or the whole building, even unintentionally.
 It is crucial to inform them and ask to provide their renter’s insurance.
-Those who have it will have more chances to get an approval from the landlords because there will be no trial in the case of fire, flood or a less significant damage.
+Those who have it will have more chances to get approval from the landlords because there will be no trial in the case of fire, flood or less significant damage.
 Study the policy carefully to know what exactly is covered by the renter’s insurance.

 Will You Live Alone or with the Roommates?

 It is important to know how many people will live in your home.
 Firstly, the fire departments and municipalities restrict the number of renters who can officially live in the property.
 It helps to avoid overcrowding and ensures a healthy and risk-free rental.
 Secondly, your home will get less damage, if it has fewer people inside.
-It is recommended to let no more than 2 tenants in 1 bedroom to keep the rental in a good condition.
+It is recommended to let no more than 2 tenants in 1 bedroom to keep the rental in good condition.